 Quarantine

 System and devices will be quarantined if they fail to or cannot be assessed.
-A system will remain quarantined until it is fixed or manually allowed onto the network (the behavior for current multifunction hardcopy devices).
+A system will remain quarantined until it is fixed or manually exempted from assessment to be allowed onto the network (the behavior for current multifunction hardcopy devices).

 Remediation

-Is most NAC systems, provision can be made for a quarantined system to be made healthy through a process of health remediation.
-Once a quarantined device has been through the remediation process, is reassessed and, if found to be health, allowed onto the network.
+In most NAC systems, provision can be made for a quarantined system to be made healthy through a process of health remediation.
+Once a quarantined device has been through the remediation process, is reassessed and, if found to be healthy, allowed onto the network.

 Asset Management

 In addition to evaluating the health of systems and devices, NAC tools provide useful network asset management functionality.
-However, current multifunction hardcopy devices cannot participate in the process and are not identified in the network asset collection unless they are manually entered.
+Current multifunction hardcopy devices cannot participate in the process and are not automatically identified in the network asset collection.
 This requirement for manual configuration makes it difficult for network administrators and service technicians to find and manage multifunction hardcopy devices that may be inserted in their network by users.

+Network Access Vendors and Protocols

+NAC capabilities are offered by many suppliers including:

+Microsoft System Center Configuration Manager

+Symantec Endpoint Assessment

+IBM Tivoli

+HP Open View

+CA Unicenter

-Network Access protocols
+Network Access Points and Routers (Cisco, Juniper, etc.)

+Although there are various different approaches to NAC support, the most prevalent NAC protocols are:

 Microsoft Network Access Protection (MS NAP)